book page

 Reviewer avatar

-If you enjoyed WGSL Fundamentals (Paperback), this one scratches a similar itch—especially around stephen and momentum.
+If you enjoyed WGSL Fundamentals (Paperback), this one scratches a similar itch—especially around promo and momentum.
 (Side note: if you like WGSL Fundamentals (Paperback), you’ll likely enjoy this too.)

 Reviewer avatar